-Plus, once one of your accounts is paid off, it directs you to apply that monthly dollar amount to the next debt on your list.
+Plus, once one account is paid off, it directs you to apply that monthly dollar amount to the next credit card debt on your list.

 So it’s always keeping track of your monthly payment budget, as well as the dollar amount that you should be “snowballing” into the next bill.

 I’m pretty sure the Undebt.It website explains this way better than I am attempting to — so feel free to check out their site.
-If you’re looking to better track multiple debt accounts, this is definitely the site for you.
+If you’re looking to better track multiple debt accounts, this would definitely be a great option for you.

 Things purchased over the past month, that may or may not have impacted our credit: